liesenf/andreasliesenfeld.github.io/modeling-actionformation.md

 ## Speech act theory-based descriptions of action formation:

-Segmented discourse relation theory (SDRT)
-Type Theory with Records(TTR)-based models (e.g. Ginzburg)
+Segmented discourse relation theory (SDRT), Type Theory with Records(TTR)-based models (e.g. Ginzburg)

 ## Framenets and Constructicons:

 Framenets:
- <a href="https://framenet.icsi.berkeley.edu/fndrupal/">Berkeley FrameNet, the mother of all framenets</a>
+ <a href="https://framenet.icsi.berkeley.edu/fndrupal/">Berkeley FrameNet</a>, the mother of all framenets

  <a href="https://framenet.icsi.berkeley.edu/fndrupal/framenets_in_other_languages">FrameNets In Other Languages</a>

 Chinese: